 Pultrusion offers several benefits over traditional manufacturing methods:

-• Consistency: The continuous nature of the process ensures uniform properties throughout the product.
+Consistency: The process's continuous nature ensures uniform properties throughout the product.

 Applications

-Pultruded products are found in diverse sectors, including the construction, transportation, and electrical industries.
+Pultruded products are used across diverse sectors, including construction, transportation, and electrical.
 Common applications include structural supports, strength members, window frames, ladder rails, and electrical insulators.
 The process's adaptability continues to open new possibilities for innovative product development.

 Alternatives to Fiberglass in Pultrusion